When an employer requires an AccessNI check

 A clean criminal history is described as “no information found”.

-Only you will receive a copy of the disclosure certificate unless you have given specific permission for us to send it to your employer.
+Only you will receive a copy of the disclosure certificate unless you gave AccessNI permissioN to send it to your employer.

 For disclosure applications submitted through registered or responsible bodies using the online application process, AccessNI will update the case tracking service that both you and your employer can see.

 For disclosure applications submitted on paper, your employer will not know when the certificate has issued.
-You should therefore consider telling your employer when you receive the certificate.
+You should tell your employer when you receive the certificate.

 Your disclosure certificate is valid during the recruitment process for a specific role or job.
 Information about your criminal record history is accurate on the day the certificate was issued.

-A disclosure certificate should not be transferred from one role to another.
+You can't transfer a disclosure certificate from one role to another.

 Find out more about information disclosed on your certificate.